Arbol-Project/gridded-etl-tools/docs/etl_developers_manual.md

 ETL managers adapt the above approach to the specificities of each dataset.
 They download datasets, transform them as needed to be readable as Zarrs, and then parse them out either using or adapting the tools from DatasetManager.

-Each gridded ETL can be divided into 5 stages
+Each gridded ETL can be divided into 5 stages which live under 3 separate functions.

+* etl.extract()
   * Instantiation and parameter definition
   * Update local input
+* etl.transform()
   * Processing data
+* etl.parse()
   * Parsing (and metadata preparation)
   * Subclass definition

 This section also reviews some tricky 'gotchas' that result from inputting older N-Dimensional formats into Xarray and outputting them as Zarrs.